 Who has oral sex?
 Not everyone by any means.
 Some people simply don't feel comfortable about it.
 It is as normal and proper not to have it as to have and enjoy it.
 It is interesting to note that research shows a growing acceptance of oral sex as a normal behavior, this despite the historical view that oral sex was sinful and against nature, and despite some religious and legal prohibitions.

 The first real evidence of how many people were having oral sex was provided by the historic Kinsey reports.
 These reports were published in 1948 (male) and 1953 (female).

 Since then in the 1970s we have had the Hunt report on sexual behavior, the Hite Report, the Spada Report, the Redbook Report, the Bell and Weinberg study Homosexualities and others; all have contributed to what we currently know about attitudes to and the practice of oral sex.
-See for more information on new sex positions that are best for you, including oral sex positions.
+For more information on what's best for you, click here - that includes advice on oral sex positions.

 A very revealing way of showing how attitudes have changed is to compare the Kinsey data on oral sex (collected in the 1930s and 40s) with modern data: 1950s data showed that around 15% of high school graduates had oral sex in their lives, while around half of the more educated people did; modern figures are over 80% for each group.

 The increasing practice of fellatio and cunnilingus is very clear from the figures.
 In the Redbook magazine survey, 100,000 married women responded to a questionnaire about sexual attitudes and practices.

 The women ranged in age from the late teens to the 60s (though 84 percent were between 20 and 40) and were essentially Catholic, Jewish or Protestant - 51 percent described themselves as strongly or fairly religious, 33 percent as mildly religious and 16 percent as nonreligious.